 - If the DR is the same as or lower than the leader's Initiative Rating +1, the unit is Rallied.
-Flip its ROUTED marker to its RALLIED side. - If the DR is higher than the leader's Initiative +1, the unit rout moves, as per 10.22, unless the die roll was also higher than the printed TQ in which case it is instead eliminated.
+Flip its ROUTED marker to its RALLIED side. - If the DR is higher than the leader's Initiative +1, the unit rout moves its full MA using the procedure described in 10.22, unless the DR was also higher than the unit's printed TQ in which case it is instead eliminated.